 The public got a glimpse of the community’s performance talent at the free Stanford Live Inside/Out Arts Open House on Oct.
 9 at Bing Concert Hall.

-Community members also learned about Stanford’s role in World War I, a century ago next year, in a talk by author Barbara Wilcox at the Stanford Bookstore.
+Community members also learned about Camp Fremont and Stanford’s role in World War I, a century ago next year, in a talk by author Barbara Wilcox at the Stanford Bookstore.

 The alumni community celebrated the 125th during the Stanford Alumni Association’s Reunion Homecoming, Oct.
 20-23, including Founders’ Day on Oct.
 23.